Kadibia/ifenkiri/README.md

 License
 Contact
 Overview
 Ifenkiri is designed to help you easily explore a wide range of movies.
-With intuitive search and filter options, responsive design, and detailed movie information, the app is perfect for both casual browsers and avid film enthusiasts.
+With intuitive search and filter options, a responsive design, and detailed movie information, the app is perfect for both casual browsers and avid film enthusiasts.
 By integrating Appwrite and TMDb, the app ensures reliable backend services and comprehensive movie data.

 Features
 Movie Discovery: Browse through a curated list of movies.